Magnetic structure of coronal dark halos: Discussion

 \subsection{Comparison of dark halos to CHs and coronal voids}

-Besides coronal dark halos, CHs and coronal voids are structures that also exhibit reduced emission in the EUV.
-CHs show lower emission and hence an increasing difference to their surroundings towards higher coronal temperatures.
-In contrast, at low coronal temperatures the dark halo studied here generally displays a uniformly reduced emission below the QS-level, while at higher temperatures its emission is significantly stronger than in the QS and decreases with distance from the centre of the AR.
-Thus, the emission from the dark halo patch DH1 in the 193\AA\ and 211\AA\ \aia\ channels consistently remains above or at the QS-level.
+In addition to coronal dark halos, CHs and coronal voids are structures that also exhibit reduced emission in the EUV.
+Coronal holes show lower emission and hence an increasing difference to their surroundings towards higher coronal temperatures.
+In contrast, at low coronal temperatures the dark halo studied here generally displays a uniformly reduced emission below the QS level, while at higher temperatures its emission is significantly stronger than in the QS and decreases with distance from the centre of the AR.
+Thus, the emission from the dark halo patch DH1 in the 193\,\AA\ and 211\,\AA\ \aia\ channels consistently remains above or at the QS level.
 At these higher temperatures an equatorial CH becomes distinctly visible in the coronal emission from the dark halo patch DH3, where two clear dips in emission correlate with the location of the CH.
 This creates a noticeable contrast between dark halos and CHs at higher temperatures, making higher-temperature channels useful for distinguishing between the two.